Uploading AI-Generated Photos to Get Delivery Refunds

 Abusing Photo-Based Refund Policies

-The inside of a delivered chicken, with a bite taken out of it, appears red and undercooked.
-At first glance, it looks like a photo of improperly cooked food, but in reality, it is an image generated by artificial intelligence (AI), not an actual case of poor cooking.
-Recently, in the food delivery app industry, cases are emerging where users create photos of food defects using generative AI to demand refunds or order cancellations, and this has become a new headache for the sector.
+The inside of a bite-taken delivery chicken appears red.
+At first glance, it looks like a photo of undercooked food, but it is actually an image created using artificial intelligence (AI), not a real photo of improper cooking.
+Recently, in the delivery app industry, cases where users generate food defect images using generative AI to demand refunds or order cancellations have emerged as a new headache.

 AI-generated image of undercooked chicken.
 ChatGPT